When searching for a job, knowing the misdemeanors that prevent employment can be a huge benefit.

 The exact number of misdemeanors that prevent employment can vary, based on a few factors such as the type of job and the requirements, but in general, there are only 5 misdemeanors that are likely to prevent employment with most employers.

 The first thing to do is run a name-based background check to see if any misdemeanors will show up.
 Some states prevent certain records from being accessed by employment background checks.
-And, what causes a red flag on a background check might be different for some jobs.
+And, criteria and red flags on background investigation results might be different for some jobs.

 Therefore, knowing the list of jobs that will consider the following 5 misdemeanors that prevent employment an automatic disqualification can help.